dmarshaq/workflow/README.md

 This repository documents a custom Windows workflow tailored to personal preferences, including essential software and keymaps for productivity and comfort.

 > **Note**
 > "This *__Windows__* workflow based only on my and some standard preferences.
 It might not reflect your needs directly.
-Feel free to use it however you like! :relaxed: "
+Feel free to use it however you like! :relaxed:"
 ## Software Used

 | Software                    | Description                                 |